Hi, I’m Heather.

 Several times every year, my friends and I set up our sleeping bags and lawn chairs in one of Minnesota’s glorious state parks—simply for the experience of easing into the land and its inherent promise of healing.
 It’s not easy, but it’s also not hard.

-It’s a good and healthy challenge.
+It’s a good challenge.

 On one of our recent trips, I stepped into a visitor center filled with educational posters and artifacts covering everything from early native life to local topography to species management.
 The smell of old wood and the sound of rustling leaves prompted a wave of treasured childhood memories marked by Girl Scout hikes, and Great Lakes beaches, and Upper Peninsula farmer’s markets.
 I found myself wondering how many people get a chance to experience the deep peace offered by a people-friendly, planet-positive life, and how many people understand the impact such a life can have on one’s physical and mental health—not to mention one’s perspective on humanity, as a whole.